sebas77/Svelto.MiniExamples/README.md

 http://www.sebaslab.com/svelto-mini-examples-doofuses-must-eat/

-* Goal of this example: show the simplest use of Svelto ECS (mixed versions), intoduce to the concept of entity descriptors, entity structs and groups.
-Show the integration with UnityECS, show the use of Svelto.Tasks 2.0 (alpha state), show integration with Unity Jobs and Burst
+Goal of this example:
+* show the simplest use of Svelto ECS (mixed versions)
+* intoduce to the concept of entity descriptors, entity structs and groups.
+* Show the integration with UnityECS, show the use of Svelto.Tasks 2.0 (alpha state)
+* show integration with Unity Jobs and Burst (using Svelto.ECS 3.0 (currently alpha state)
  * **Iteration 1**
    * Integration with UnityECS for rendering
    * Move the camera with arrows and mouse, left button to drop food